 This blog, The Victorianist, is run by the postgraduate representatives of the Executive Committee with the aim of sharing information, links, and updates relevant to the membership of BAVS.
 Most of the postings take the form of calls for papers or articles and we welcome organisers sending us details of such opportunities.
 However, we also welcome additional content such as reviews, discussions, or opinion pieces from members – just get in touch if you’d like to write for us!

-Abby is a final-year PhD candidate in English literature at the University of Glasgow, where she also teaches first-year English literature.
+Abby is an ECR in English literature at the University of Glasgow.
 Her current research focuses on representations of the aristocratic body in Victorian literature, especially as it concerns gender and medicine.
-She has been published in Nineteenth-Century Gender Studies.
-Previous research of interest has been on legal philosophy in the works of Wilkie Collins.
+She has been published in Nineteenth-Century Gender Studies, Nineteenth-Century Contexts, Revenant, and The Wilkie Collins Journal.

 Briony is a third-year PhD student in the English Department at King’s College London.
 Her thesis, provisionally entitled ‘Fur, Feathers, Fat, and Wool: Animals, Global Trade, and Settler Colonisation in Victorian Literature’, argues that animal bodies are integral to the conceptual and material work of nineteenth-century settlement in the New World.
 She can be found on Twitter here: @BrionyJoy